 Battling Student Loan Interest

 Unfortunately, student loan interest is a reality in all student loans.
-It is how lenders and the federal government make money on the student loans.
+It is how lenders and the federal government make money on student loans.

 There is no way to avoid student loan interest.
 However, there are ways to minimize interest and make sure a larger portion of your student loan payment attacks your principal balance.